eclectic-matt/Node.JS/Codenames-Bot/README.md

 This allows players to reset the game from the start in case something goes wrong!

 **IMPORTANT: this will also clear the chat of the last 100 messages so that players don't get confused about old word grids!**
+**You can now use change the variable "msgClearup" to false if you DO NOT want messages to be deleted!**